wojciechignasiak/FastAPI_RabbitMQ_Consumer_Template/README.md

 # FastAPI_RabbitMQ_Consumer

-Template of contenerized FastAPI application with RabbitMQ Consumer not blocking each other due to concurrency.
+Template of containerized FastAPI application with RabbitMQ Consumer not blocking each other due to concurrency.